The money-smart (and attractive) way to build thick legs

 The sled shown below carries the leg stock through the tablesaw blade safely while ripping each piece to identical width.
 Build it from dead-flat plywood or MDF.
 Bevel-rip the base, and then attach the fence 11⁄2 " from the beveled edge.
 Use a leg piece to help position the cleats at each end.

 Position the toggle clamp so it applies pressure 3⁄4 " from the edge of the fence.
 This prevents the leg face from tipping when beveling the second edge.

 Before cutting into your good stock, adjust your tablesaw bevel angle to exactly 45° by making bevel-rips in four identical-width pieces.
 Assemble the test pieces, and, if all four corners close tightly, you're ready to begin.
 Lock the blade-tilt mechanism on your saw to prevent the blade from shifting.

 Set up the sled; then rip

-Position the tablesaw rip fence and sled as shown in photo at right.
-Bevel-rip one edge of each leg face at this setting as shown in photo below right.
+Position the tablesaw rip fence and sled as shown in photo at below.
+Bevel-rip one edge of each leg face at this setting as shown in photo second, below.
 Then lightly nudge the rip fence so the edge of the sled just brushes the blade's teeth, and bevel-rip the opposite edge of each piece.

 Tape, glue and roll